dkumza/tmdb-app/README.md

 # Movie App

-This is a JavaScript application that uses the TMDB API, HTML, and TailwindCSS.
+This is a JavaScript application that uses the TMDB API, JavaScript, HTML, and TailwindCSS.

 ## Features